barneyb/jpixelclient/README.md

 ## Scene Layer

-The next layer is a port of the pixel server's domain model to Java objects, and Jackson 2 bindings to allow building scenes in memory.
+The next layer is a port of the pixel server's viewer model to Java, including Jackson 2 bindings to allow building scenes in memory.
 Prepare a `Scene` and send it over: